 For Amazon Linux, we recommend following the Twingate Connector deployment instructions to deploy a pre-built AMI, which has the

 systemd Connector service pre-installed.

 The Connector service may run on other Linux distributions, but we cannot offer support for additional distributions at this time.
-If you have a distribution that you would like official support for, please contact us.

 Installation of the

 systemd Connector service can be performed in a single command with the necessary environment variables set.

 Follow the Twingate Connector deployment instructions to provision a new Connector.
 Copy the